rs/rest-layer/README.md

 | Property                 | Description
 | ------------------------ | -------------
 | `AllowedModes`           | A list of `resource.Mode` allowed for the resource.
-| `PaginationDefaultLimit` | If set, pagination is enabled by default with a number of item per page defined here.
+| `PaginationDefaultLimit` | If set, pagination is enabled for list requests by default with the number of item per page as defined here.
+Note that the default ony applies to list (GET) requests, i.e. it does _not_ apply for clear (DELETE) requests.
 | `ForceTotal`             | Control the behavior of the computation of `X-Total` header and the `total` query-string parameter.
 See `resource.ForceTotalMode` for available options.

 ### Modes